How the Beatles Reclaimed Their ‘Get Back’ Sessions on ‘Let It Be … Naked’

 “It sounded more raw and authentic, plus it sounded very clean — this was released before the 2009 remasters, so side-by-side with the muddier 1987 CDs, it did sound fresher,” recalls Rivkin.
 “But at the same time it was tough to understand why it was necessary, since it was largely the same takes, just remixed.
 While Let It Be … Naked may be a more accurate portrayal of the January 1969 sessions than the original Let It Be LP, it stands on the shelf with something like the Love LP of remixes or the Anthologies.
 It’s complementary stuff.”

-Perhaps this brief moment in Beatle history continues to resonate due to the endless bootleg releases resulting from it.
-More than 80 hours of tapes have leaked from the Let It Be sessions, full of aborted takes of the officially released songs, partial and complete cover tunes, and early attempts at later solo Beatle cuts such as Harrison’s “All Things Must Pass” and “Let It Down” and McCartney’s “Another Day” and “Teddy Boy.”
-There’s also endless hours of studio chatter that provides an unprecedented glimpse into the inner workings of the world’s greatest rock band at their moment of self-destruction.
+Perhaps this brief moment in Beatles history continues to resonate due to the endless bootleg releases resulting from it.
+More than 80 hours of tapes have leaked from the Let It Be sessions full of aborted takes of the officially released songs, partial and complete cover tunes and early attempts at later solo Beatles cuts like Harrison’s “All Things Must Pass” and “Let It Down” and McCartney’s “Another Day” and “Teddy Boy.”
+There’s also endless hours of studio chatter that provides a glimpse into the inner workings of the world’s greatest group at its moment of self-destruction.

 “You can hear every aspect of Beatles history unfolding before our ears, and from the source,” says Rivkin.
 “There’s nothing else really like it, with the chance to hear relationships between songs and band members play out in real time.
 Listening to the songs evolve over the course of hours and days — we’re talking only 20 days of tapes — and the breadth of material they spanned all the while trying to figure out what kind of concert they wanted to stage, it’s just a fascinating listen with surprises at every corner.
 For a band that you think you know everything about, that had so much coverage of every move they made, it’s a wonder to listen to them unedited.”